National Delegate Conference 19-22 June

 UNISON will step up its 'Positively

-Public' campaign for public services and against privatisation and
+Public' campaign for public services and against privatisation

-of shared services and PFI.
+privatisation' of shared services and

 Recruitment and Organising